Chorus (Erasure song)

-"Chorus" is a song by English synth-pop duo Erasure, released in June 1991 as the first single from their fifth studio album of the same name (1991).
+"Chorus" is a song by English synth-pop duo Erasure, released in June 1991 as the first single from their fifth studio album, Chorus (1991).
 Produced by Martyn Phillips and written by Erasure members Vince Clarke and Andy Bell, the song features Clarke's electronic soundscapes and Phillips' computerised production.
 The single was released by Mute Records in the United Kingdom and Sire Records in the United States.
 It peaked at number three in both Denmark and the UK while reaching number four in Ireland.
 In the US, it peaked at number 83 on the Billboard Hot 100 and number four on the Billboard Modern Rock Tracks chart.

 Critical reception

 Larry Flick from Billboard magazine wrote, "Fab British duo makes a welcome return with an environmentally-conscious techno ditty.
 Singer Andy Bell is in fine voice on this track".
 Bill Wyman from Entertainment Weekly stated that it "percolates along nicely".
 A reviewer from Dundee Courier viewed it as a "refreshing burst of pure pop".
 Andrew Smith from Melody Maker praised the song as "absolutely bloody marvellous", and commented, "The familiar hyperactive throbs and skyward spiralling melodies are here and, as ever, few manage to say nothing with such passion and alacrity as Bell.
 As it happens, we instinctively know what he means anyway, a sure sign there we're in the presence of greatness."

 Pan-European magazine Music & Media noted, "You can hear that these two know what's going on in the clubs without forcing themselves to follow the current dance trend.
 Melody is their specialty, best witnessed by the title track."
 David Quantick of NME commented, "It has got a great, um, chorus, some splendid bleeping noises and a chirpy lyric about ecology.
 There is surely no other criterion for a good record in the 1990s."